KuangXY3/MTB-AMR-classification-CNN/README.md

     python run_summary_inLoop.py

 ### Training-data-creation-for-traditional-ML-methods
-Select AMR genes, known variants and novel varaints on coding region that are detected on at least one sample as genetic feature, and plus 20 lineages as input feature set.
+* Select AMR genes, known variants and novel varaints on coding region that are detected on at least one sample as genetic feature, and plus 20 lineages as input feature set.
-Generate files of feature matrices, labels and SRA accessions in same sample order for each drug based on phenotype and lineage availability.
+* Generate files of feature matrices, labels and SRA accessions in same sample order for each drug based on phenotype and lineage availability.

     python get_feature_vector.py

 ## Traditional ML
 ### Random Forest and Logistic Regression
-Use 10-fold CV for validation:
+* Read features and labels from the output files of [last step](#Training-data-creation-for-traditional-ML-methods).
-Output multiple metrices (e.g. f-measure, sensitivity, specifivity) to evaluate RF and LR models
+* Output multiple metrices (e.g. f-measure, sensitivity, specifivity) to evaluate RF and LR models (10-fold CV)

     python RF_LR_validation_multiMetricCalculated.py